PoKE: Prior Knowledge Enhanced Emotional Support Conversation with Latent Variable: Introduction

 \section{Introduction}

 Emotional support conversation (ESC) \cite{DBLP:conf/acl/LiuZDSLYJH20} is an emerging and challenging task that devotes to coping effectively with help-seeker's emotional distress and helping them overcome the challenges they face.
 In general, a well-designed ESC system is crucial for many applications, e.g. customer service chats, mental health support, etc.~ \cite{DBLP:conf/acl/LiuZDSLYJH20}.
-Compared to the well-researched emotional and empathetic conversation \cite{DBLP:conf/emnlp/LinMSXF19, DBLP:conf/emnlp/MajumderHPLGGMP20, DBLP:conf/aaai/SabourZH22}, ESC focuses on reducing users' emotional stress using various support strategies via conversation.
+Compared to the well-researched emotional and empathetic conversation \cite{DBLP:conf/emnlp/LinMSXF19, DBLP:conf/emnlp/MajumderHPLGGMP20, DBLP:conf/aaai/SabourZH22}, ESC focuses on reducing users' emotional stress using various \textit{emotional support strategies}, such as \textit{Question, Providing Suggestions}, etc.